crystal-data/num.cr/doc/user/index.rst

 .. _user:

 #################
-Bottle User Guide
+Num.cr User Guide
 #################

-This guide is meant to provide a gentle introduction to installing and using the basic features of the Bottle shard.
+This guide is meant to provide a gentle introduction to installing and using the basic features of the Num.cr shard.
 If you are looking for more advanced help, review the API documentation.

 .. toctree::